Commercial

 Across Abilene and the surrounding Big Country markets, schedule control often depends on how well site packages, utility work, shell progress, and turnover planning stay connected.
 Adaptive Reuse Construction adds the most value when field execution is tied to the same milestone logic that shaped the project during preconstruction.

-• Structural, utility, and access modifications for new occupancy
+• Structural, utility, and life-safety modifications for new occupancy with current code compliance pathway

 Process